Bonine House to honor COVID-19 victims with light ceremony - Leader Publications

 The Bonine House was built by James E. Bonine and Sarah Ann Bogue Bonine in the mid-1840s.
 The Bonines and their neighbors were important figures in the fight for African American freedom, acting as station masters in the Underground Railroad by hiding freedom seekers in their carriage house and in other nearby locations.

-Mary Charlotte Bonine Roberts, 86, died on January 15 in Valdosta, Gerogia from COVID-19 complications.
+Mary Charlotte Bonine Roberts, 86, died on January 15 in Valdosta, Georgia from COVID-19 complications.
 Roberts and her family, which included Michigan Senator G. Elwood Bonine and Ruth Bonine, were the last Bonines to live in Bonine House.

 “She came up every year for Underground Railroad Days since 2012,” LaPointe said.
 “The lighting of the house is especially meaningful for us and everyone who knew her, including former classmates and childhood friends.”